 Accepted students will participate in a Webinar with program leaders that will guide them on strategies and tools for mentor selection.
-Among the tools provided will be a listing of all scientific director pre-approved mentors in each institute/center, access to titles and descriptions of all active research projects, and contact information of current and past program participants to learn more about their experiences with various mentors and projects.
-Following the Webinar, accepted students will work with their assigned tutor (advisor) to identify a mentor.
+Among the tools provided will be a listing of all pre-approved mentors in each institute/center, access to titles and descriptions of all active research projects, and contact information of current and past program participants to learn more about their experiences with various mentors and projects.
+Following the Webinar, accepted students should work with their assigned tutor (advisor) to identify a mentor.
 Mentors can be selected before arrival in Bethesda or shortly thereafter.
-All mentor selections must be approved by the Scholar’s tutor, the scientific director of the selected institute/center, and the MRSP director.
+All mentor selections must be approved by the Scholar's tutor, the scientific director of the selected institute/center (it's best to pick a mentor already pre-approved), and the MRSP director.

 Q. Is health insurance required?

 Yes, Scholars must have health insurance to participate in this program.
 The cost of health insurance benefits are covered by the program.
 A health insurance policy can be obtained through the NIH Foundation for Advanced Education in the Sciences (FAES).
 The program will privately reimburse for outside insurance coverage if the individual is enrolled in a private health insurance plan that meets NIH requirements.